zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 # Appendix A: Code Examples
 {:numbered="false"}

-All examples in this appendix are intended as RFC 7951 {{?RFC7951}} JSON instance data, following the YANG instance data encoding rules for JSON.
+All examples in this appendix are intended as {{?RFC7951}} JSON instance data, following the YANG instance data encoding rules for JSON.
 The duration field values are expressed in seconds unless otherwise noted.

 ## Code Examples for "Energy-harvesting Wireless Sensor Network"
 {:numbered="false"}